Terciodecuplo/Wheely/README.md

 ## Roadmap

 - *Future plans and features for Wheely.*
-- *Know bugs or problems already unfixed.*
+- *Known bugs or problems already unfixed.*

 ## Contributors